pantelis/data-mining/_sources/aiml-common/lectures/recommenders/recommenders-intro/_index.md

 ### Model-based CF

 This technique employs the previous ratings to learn a model in order to improve the performance of Collaborative filtering Technique.
-The model building process can be done using machine learning or data mining techniques.
+The model building process can be done using machine learning techniques.
 These techniques can quickly recommend a set of items for the fact that they use pre-computed model and they have proved to produce recommendation results that are similar to neighborhood-based recommender techniques.

 Examples of these techniques include

 * Dimensionality Reduction such as Principal Component Analysis (PCA)
 * Matrix Factorization such as Singular Value Decomposition (SVD),
 * Regression and Clustering.

 Model-based techniques analyze the _user-item matrix to identify relations between items_; they use these relations to compare the list of top-N recommendations.
 Model based techniques resolve the sparsity problems associated with recommendation systems.